What are the key goals of the program?

 What is the Capstone Project?

 The Capstone Project is a highlight of the program for many participants.
 After developing a foundation of business knowledge via the online curriculum, participants are placed into small, diverse groups of six to eight people.
 Each small group is provided with extensive data on a real-life veterinary practice, each of which is facing different challenges.
 Small groups meet during the first live Zoom session to determine a plan for working through the case.
-Over the next five weeks, groups interface remotely to analyze their practice and make recommendations for improvement.
+Throughout the remainder of the program, groups interface remotely to analyze their practice and make recommendations for improvement.
 Each group then presents to the class and an expert panel during the final weekend session.

 Will I meet new colleagues with shared interests?

 Yes, this is one of our goals.
 Each day of the live Zoom sessions includes interactive learning opportunities where you'll get to know others.
 We encourage a lively dialogue during class sessions, as there will be lots of wisdom in the room.
 You will also work closely with a small group on the capstone project.